mrkarezina/vm/README.md

 The `Controller ` parses all user input.
 Its job is the determine which command or series of commands correspond to the character the user entered.
 The corresponding command of type `CmdBase` is then generated.

 ## Design

-*Techniques you used to solve the various design challenges in the project.
-Describe how your design supports the possibility of various changes to the program specification.*

 This section explores the design challenges, design tradeoffs, and flexibility of the chosen design.